 Obituary notices mounted up in the Philadelphia newspapers during the late summer of 1798.
-The city was in the grip of a yellow fever epidemic as harsh in its impact as the one that had decimated the population of Philadelphia five years before.
-19 The newspapers made no mention, however, of Wilson's passing.
+The city was in the grip of a yellow fever epidemic as harsh in its impact as the one that had decimated the population of Philadelphia five years before.19 The newspapers made no mention, however, of Wilson's passing.
 Nor did any member of the Supreme Court consider a eulogy appropriate -- one can almost hear, in fact, a collective sigh of relief from his colleagues on the Bench.
 There was, of course, speculation about who would succeed to his seat on the Court.
-Taking for granted that the position was reserved for a Pennsylvanian, Benjamin Rush impulsively submitted to Pickering the name of his brother, but Jacob Rush, when consulted, indicated that he had no interest in the appointment.20 John Marshall also declined to serve, and President Adams's choice finally fell on Wilson's former law student, Bushrod Washington.21 earned prior to his tenure than because of any major contribution he made as a Justice.
-Wilson has left one extended essay from his Court years, his opinion in Chisholm v.
-Georgia, 22 which illustrates a persistent tendency on his part to parade learning and to wear out his reader.
+Taking for granted that the position was reserved for a Pennsylvanian, Benjamin Rush impulsively submitted to Pickering the name of his brother, but Jacob Rush, when consulted, indicated that he had no interest in the appointment.20 John Marshall also declined to serve, and President Adams's choice finally fell on Wilson's former law student, Bushrod Washington.21

+In the century that followed Wilson's death, he was occasionally identified as one of the outstanding members of that early Court, but more because of the reputation he had earned prior to his tenure than because of any major contribution he made as a Justice.
+Wilson has left one extended essay from his Court vears, his opinion in Chisholm v.
+Georgia,22 which illustrates a persistent tendency on his part to parade learning and to wear out his reader.
 Nowadays, when discovering the original intent of the Framers is often taken as the necessary starting point in constitutional adjudication, it may be of at least some interest to record that Wilson, in his opinion in Chisholm v.
 Georgia, resorted to principles of general jurisprudence, the philosophy of matter, Sir Francis Bacon, Cicero, the history of France, Sir William Blackstone (but only to refute him), Socrates, the suit of Columbus's son against King Ferdinand, the Emperor Frederick of Prussia, an anecdote concerning Louis XIV, Homer, Demosthenes, and Bracton -- all before he felt prepared to tackle the question of what he and the other Framers meant when they authored the Constitution a scant six years earlier.
 Chisholm v.
 Georgia and the Eleventh Amendment, whose immediate adoption that decision precipitated, have to be regarded, in any event, as a somewhat dubious legacy.23